The Probability of Motorcycle Accident Involvement

 It also doesn’t include those who might be riding without the proper endorsement required by Florida law.
 The National Highway Transportation Safety Administration (NHTSA) estimates that motorcycle riders are 28 times more likely to die in a fatal accident than those in passenger vehicles.

 Crashing on a motorcycle can be highly dependent on one or more factors, making it difficult to quantify and explaining why statistics aren’t readily available.
 It’s even more difficult to determine an exact percentage because some risk factors are worse than others.
 Below we discuss factors that can influence whether you get into an accident on your bike, how each specifically impacts your odds of a crash, and some ways you might control some of the factors to reduce your chance of a motorcycle accident.
-Read on to learn from the experienced motorcycle accident attorneys at Dolman Law Group.
+Read on to learn from the experienced motorcycle accident attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA.

 Types of Road Influence Accident Probability

 The roads you regularly travel on with your motorcycle can impact your odds of getting in a crash.
 Narrow, winding, curvy, and hilly roads might be fun to navigate and offer access to incredible places and panoramic views, especially in Florida, where you can joyride along the ocean, through orange groves, or exploring the Everglades.

 Yet, these roads also present more danger.
 Although it might be obvious, straight and flat roads are less dangerous than those that aren’t.
 They require less maneuvering of the bike, creating less critical moments that might lead to an accident.
 Whether you are riding on roads in urban areas or rural areas also factor into the likelihood of a crash.